Mindkerchief/LocalLoan/README.md

 # ![localloan-logo](https://github.com/Mindkerchief/LocalLoan/assets/130748576/d42cb208-c04a-4970-98e4-26401d1d741f) LocalLoan
 An Android application that can display, navigate and search for the nearest microfinance establishment in your area.
-This app will also provide basic tools related to microfinance like expected savings and loan calculation based on given rate.
+This app will also provide basic tools related to microfinance like expected savings and loan calculation based on given values.

 ## Table of Contents
 - [Installation](#installation)